ccentola/carl-centola/content/pages/about.md

 date: 2018-02-11

-# About Me
-My name is Carl Centola and I am a data analyst currently living and working in Boston, MA.
+My name is Carl Centola and I'm data analyst interested in full-stack web development.
+I'm currently living in Boston, MA and working in finacial services.
+I enjoy working with tools such as Python, SQL, and R.